josmo/drone-k8s-deployment/DOCS.md

     secrets: [kubernetes_url, kubernetes_token]
 ```

 If you want to force docker container upgrading, there is a hack which allows you to do this even if your image name/tag has not changed.
-Put to the data_label key ENV variable from Drone CI with a timestamp, such as this:
+Put to the data_label the text such as `deployment.drone.io/date-deployed`(could be any name you want) and it will be used for defining annotation with timestamp for Kubernetes deployment:

 ```yaml
 pipeline: